 How many treatments are needed?

-This will vary depending on the level of improvement required, the type of stretch mark and the response of an individuals skin.
-Typically 4-6 treatments are needed spaced about 6 weeks apart.
+This will vary depending on the level of improvement required, the type of stretch mark, the type of laser used, and the response of an individuals skin.
+Typically 4-8 treatments are needed spaced about 6 weeks apart.

 What are the costs?